Day 1 – Entebbe: Upon arrival at Entebbe International Airport, you will be met and transferred to your hotel. Overnight

 Day 5 – Queen Elizabeth National Park: Enjoy game drives in Q.E.N.P., including a shared boat trip (about 2 hours) on the Kazinga Channel to view some of the largest concentration of hippos in the world (reported to be about 30,000), as well as other game viewings, and excellent birding.
 Q.E.N.P. is one of the best birding parks in Africa.
 Overnight at Kyambura Game Lodge.
 (B, L, D)

 Day 6 – Ishasha: Today, you drive through the park to the Ishasha region.
 Game drive in search of tree climbing lions and other game.
 Overnight at Ishasha Wilderness Camp.
 (B, L, D)

 At Ishasha Wilderness Camp, each of the ten spacious framed canvas rooms, situated in the wooded area beside the river, is comfortably furnished and with large mosquito-netted beds, its own private en suite bathroom and dressing area providing running water, hot water ‘bush’ showers, and a flushing eco-friendly toilet.

 Day 7 – Ishasha/Bwindi: After breakfast, explore the Ishasha region of Q.E.N.P on a game drive.
 In the afternoon, drive to Bwindi Impenetrable Forest National Park passing through the scenic area known as the Switzerland of East Africa.
 Slightly more than half the world’s mountain gorilla population resides in Bwindi: an estimated 280–320 individuals in fifteen groups.
-Overnight Mahogany Springs Lodge (B, L, D)
+Overnight at Mahogany Springs Lodge (B, L, D)